MihaiBlebea/go-broadcast/blog/static/markdown/go_concurrent_quiz_game.md

 This is the behaviour that we were expected to have.

-## Move everything from the main file to separate packages and have as little as possible logic inside the main file
+## Structure application into packages

 We want to create 3 separate packages: